Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 This is our argand diagram represented in respect to $r$ and $\theta$.
 But, it's not exactly correct.

-Recall that the argument $\theta$ is "the angle that the modulus makes with the positive real axis".
-The key phrase is *positive real axis*.
+Recall that the argument $\theta$ is "the angle that the modulus makes from the positive real axis".
+The key phrase is *from the positive real axis*.

 Let's show this: